11+ Household Items Teens Get High On: Resources for Parents

 Solvents

-Solvents is a group that includes common household products like nail polish remover, paint thinner, gasoline, and degreasers.
+Solvents are a group that includes common household products like nail polish remover, paint thinner, gasoline, and degreasers.
 They’re easy for teens to find and easy for parents to overlook, making them one of the most commonly abused substances.

 The high from solvents is fast and intense.
 Inhaling them can distort reality and cause dizziness and euphoria.
-Their effects can cause a sudden, dangerous drop in heart rate and oxygen levels, leading to loss of consciousness, seizures, coma, or death, even for first time users.
+Their effects can cause a sudden, dangerous drop in heart rate and oxygen levels, leading to loss of consciousness, seizures, coma, or death, even for first-time users.

 Gasoline and Lighter Fluid